Tycoon Jimmy Lai denies asking US to act against HK, China in landmark trial

 Lai has pleaded not guilty to two charges of conspiracy to collude with foreign forces and a charge of conspiracy to publish seditious material.

-During his trial that began earlier this year, it was alleged that Lai and others had requested a foreign country or organisation - especially the U.S. -- "to impose sanctions or blockade, or engage in other hostile activities" against the Hong Kong and Chinese governments.
+During the trial it was alleged that Lai and others had requested an organisation or foreign country, chiefly the United States "to impose sanctions or blockade, or engage in other hostile activities" on the Hong Kong and Chinese governments.

-One example of Lai's alleged collusion were meetings in July 2019 with then U.S. vice president Mike Pence and secretary of state Mike Pompeo to discuss the political crisis in Hong Kong as mass pro-democracy and anti-China protests intensified.
+One example of Lai's alleged collusion was meetings in July 2019 with then U.S. Vice President Mike Pence and Secretary of State Mike Pompeo to discuss the political crisis in Hong Kong as mass pro-democracy and anti-China protests intensified.

 Under oath in court on Wednesday, Lai denied asking anything specific of Pence.